 An Agent is wanted in every town and county in the United States, to engage in a Persons wishing to change their respectable and easy business, by which business to a rapidly increasing Country, a the above profits may be certainly realized.
-New Settlement where hundreds are going For further particulars, address Dr. J. HEN-Where the climate is mild and delightful .- RY WARER, corner of Broome and Mercer Constantly on Hand, and to which we invite See advertisement of Hammonton Settle | Streets, New York City, enclosing one pos- the attention of the Public.
+New Settlement where hundreds are going For furthur particulars, address Dr. J HEN- Window Glass, Perfumery, Liquors, &c., &c.
+Where the climate is mild and delightful - RY WARER, corner of Broome and Mercer Constantly on Hand, and to which we invite See advertisement of Hammonton Settle- Streets, New York City, enclosing one pos- the attention of the Public.
 [Feb.
 10, 1859.-6m.
+May 5, 1859.-1y. ige stamp.
 The Country Safe!
-HEW COODS.
+MRW 60005.

-The subscriber takes this method of informing his many friends, and the publie generally, that he has returned from Delaware, Lackawanna & Western the cities, with a large lot of Ready Made Clothing, of the latest styles, consisting of Coats of all kinds and qualities, Vests, of every grade.
-From his present stock he is satisfied that be can meet the demand of every taste and "rig out," in a manner hitherto un- on N. Y. & Erie Railroad arrives at Great the production of Wheat, Clover, Corn. ventures, Stories, Anecdotes, Tales, Narra- approached, the man with the single dol- Bend at 6:10 A. M., and connects with the DRY GOODS, works of the day, all of which are handsome- will sell very cheap.
-He has also a splen- SHAWLS. seen by reference to my Catalogue,) is the at prices varying from 50 cents to \$6 most extensive, as it is also the most superi- each; the latest styles of Mantillas, Boots, P. S .- Clothing made to order at short notice and warranted.
-CALF and SHEEP SKINS taken Leave Junction, - - Due at Bridgeville, - in exchange for Goods at cash prices.
-The public are invited to call as he is determined to sell his goods cheaper than the cheapest.
-NICHOLAS KUSTER.
+The subscriber takes this method of nforming his many friends, and the pubthe cities, with a large lot of Ready Made Clothing, of the latest styles, consisting of Coats of all kinds and qualities, Vests, of every grade.
+From his present stock he is satisfied that he can meet the demand of every taste and "rig out," in a manner hitherto unapproached, the man with the single dol- DRY GOODS, did lot of SHAWL?

+at prices varying from 50 cents to \$6 each; the latest styles of Mantillas, Boots, notice and warranted CALF and SHEE?
+SKINS taken Leave Junction, . .
+10:50 in exchange for Goods at cash prices.
+The public are invited to call as he is determined to sell his goods chesper than NICHOLAS RUSTER.